-C. PROCEDURE FOR FILING A DIRECT APPEAL.
+C. PROCEDURE FOR FILING ANA DIRECT APPEAL FROM A TRIAL COURT

 Rule 5:8.
-Applicability.
+Applicability

-Except as provided in Rule 5:21, this Section C applies only to cases where direct appeal to this Court is authorized by law.
+This Except as provided in Rule 5:21, this Section C applies only to cases where direct appeal to this Court from a trial court is authorized by law.